From BR Bullpen

 "Frank Delahanty, one of the famous base ball family, has been playing second base lately and putting up a good game.
 One thing about Del, no matter where he is placed, he is right at home and is always sure to give a good account of himself." - Sporting Life issue of August 22, 1914 (Frank played only four games in the majors at second base, serving mostly as an outfielder)

 Frank Delahanty was one of five Delahanty brothers to play in the majors.
-He played six years in the majors as an outfielder - four in the American League from 1905-08 and two in the Federal League from 1914-15.
+A sixth brother played in the minor leagues.
+He played six years in the majors as an outfielder - four in the American League from 1905 to 1908 and two in the Federal League in 1914 and 1915.

-He was the starting left fielder for much of the year for the 1906 New York Highlanders, appearing in 86 games there and getting 307 at-bats.
+He was the starting left fielder for much of the year for the New York Highlanders in 1906, appearing in 86 games there and getting 307 at-bats.
 Although his batting average was below the team average, he showed some power with 8 doubles and 2 homers (no player on the team had more than 10 doubles or 4 home runs).
 The team won 92 games.
 One teammate was 42-year-old Deacon McGuire.

-After being with Cleveland in 1907, he was back in New York in 1908, playing 36 games in left field and getting 125 at-bats.
+After being with the Cleveland Naps in 1907, he was back in New York in 1908, playing 36 games in left field and getting 125 at-bats.
 His .256 batting average was 20 points higher than the team average.
-This year, though, the team lost 103 games.
+That year, though, the team lost 103 games.

 Delahanty didn't come back to the majors again for six years, in 1914 when the Federal League started.
 He was 31 years old at the time.
-He became the regular left fielder for the 1914 Buffalo Buffeds, but hit only .201 and spent the last part of the season with the 1914 Pittsburgh Rebels.
-The next year he appeared in 14 games with them and was done.
+He became the regular left fielder for the Buffalo Buffeds, but hit only .201 and spent the last part of the season with the Pittsburgh Rebels.
+The next year he appeared in 14 games with Pittsburgh and was done.

 His minor league career started in 1902 and he was with the Minneapolis Millers in 1912 and 1913.
-In 1905 he hit .309 with Birmingham.
-Sporting Life stated that he set a record in 1909-12 when he played for four different American Association teams in four straight years (Louisville, Indianapolis, St. Paul and then Minneapolis).
+In 1905 he hit .309 with the Birmingham Barons.
+Sporting Life stated that he set a record in 1909-1912 when he played for four different American Association teams in four straight years (Louisville, Indianapolis, St. Paul and then Minneapolis).